tagdots/update-pre-commit/README.md

 ## 🔆 Install update-pre-commit

-We use a GitHub project named `hello-world` in the command-line examples below.
+In the command-line examples below, we use a GitHub project named `hello-world`.
 This project has `pre-commit` installed and a valid `.pre-commit-config.yaml`.

 We will first install **update-pre-commit** in a virtual environment named after the project.
 Next, we will show the results of running **update-pre-commit** with different options.